Mise En Place

 That finishes up the front page in the page builder.
 It’s a very flexible tool that you can use to create the layout you’re looking for.

 At the bottom of each page, you’ll notice footer widgets.
 The theme has a spot for widgets there.
 It works best when you add a “Layout Builder” widget there.
 That’s what the demo does.

 This unique widget lets you add other widgets inside it, just like you would a page that’s using the page builder.
 We used this widget to create a row with three columns.
-Inside it we added a MailChimp widget, a social network links widget and a hours widget.
+Inside it we added a Mailchimp widget, a social network links widget, and an hours widget.